AlexandriaDAO/core/src/perpetua/perpetua.md

-- Adding to public shelves actually can't be done at all right now.
-  - We probably need a search engine in the backend?

 - Shelf-type item needs better display with its actual name.
 It should be like the main page display.
 - Need a my Library area that takes you to your profile page, and the New Shelf button should be there.
 - Need a public search for the create shelf option (and consider how this'll work with duplicate names.)